irenecelebrin/Applied-Databases/README.md

 # Applied-Databases

-Final project for the Course "Applied Databases", Higher Diploma in Computing for Data Analytics, ATU Galway-Mayo, 2025/2026.
+Final project for the course "Applied Databases", Higher Diploma in Computing for Data Analytics, ATU Galway-Mayo, 2025/2026.

 ## About this project

 The project is a Python application allowing CRUD functionalities for a Business Fair.
-Through the program, users can access and perform operations to two databases, a MySQL (relational) database, and a Neo4j (Graph) database.
+With the program, users can access and perform operations to two databases - a MySQL (relational) database, and a Neo4j (Graph) database - in their terminal.

 ### Getting started